 B/R Experts Answer Biggest College Football Questions for Week 3

-Well, this weekend you will, and Bleacher Report's college football experts—David Kenyon, Adam Kramer, Kerry Miller, Joel Reuter and Brad Shepard—have answers to the hottest questions, such as:
+In preparation for Week 3 action, Bleacher Report's college football experts—David Kenyon, Adam Kramer, Kerry Miller, Morgan Moriarty and Brad Shepard—joined forces to offer up predictions on the hottest burning questions, such as:

 Our experts are on the case.

 No. 1 Alabama Crimson Tide at No. 11 Florida Gators: Who You Got?

 Never has there been so much hand-wringing over a backup quarterback, but nearly every Florida Gators fan wishes Anthony Richardson was the starter instead of Emory Jones.
 While his status after a Week 2 hamstring injury remains up in the air, Florida head coach Dan Mullen said Wednesday that Richardson should be able to play.

 He's certainly an X-factor for the Gators, and they're going to need it.

 While Alabama looked unbeatable in its season-opening win over Miami, it's unclear how good the Hurricanes actually are, especially after they were nearly upset by Appalachian State last Saturday.
 The Tide also looked uncharacteristically lackadaisical in their lopsided win over Mercer.
 Now, they are stepping into a hostile environment in the Swamp.

 This is a rematch of last year's SEC championship game, where UF hung closer than expected.
 Though this is a different Gators team, they will present a whole other array of challenges, especially when Richardson is on the field.